logans3c/logans3c.github.ioq/blog/_posts/2023-8-07-ASCWG-WRITEUP.md

 ![config.png](/assets/img/blog/BLOG%2034a686eb96fd436bb80286dfa0e092a3/config.png)

-so i just tried to make a url encoding to `config` as a first try and i woooow i got the flag.
+so i just tried to make a url encoding the `config` as a first try and woooow i got the flag.

 ![flag.png](/assets/img/blog/BLOG%2034a686eb96fd436bb80286dfa0e092a3/flag.png)